MalignantBlessing/DualMonitorWallpaper/README.md

 • Has a completely custom graphical interface (painstakingly) created by myself using Adobe Photoshop

 # Potential Improvements
-• Better accessibility and more variety in monitor resolutions (currently limited to an aspect ration of 16:9 and only three different resolutions)
+• Better accessibility and more variety of monitor resolutions (currently limited to an aspect ration of 16:9 and only three different resolutions)
 • A minimize button (to be honest I'm just lazy)
 • An indicator of some sort when the user is in Preview Mode
 • More detailed commenting for the sake of readability and clarity